veggiespam/ImageLocationScanner/README.md

 ## ZAP Installation

-The Image Location Scanner is available as part of the alpha channel passive scanners in the ZAP Marketplace.
+The Image Location & Privacy Scanner is available as part of the alpha channel passive scanners in the ZAP Marketplace.
 It also can be downloaded and compiled directly into ZAP.
 At this time, v0.2 is in the alpha channel and v0.3 will be